-Effective in 2002 under the Cafeteria Plan, full-time, benefit eligible employees (i.e. 40 hours per pay period or more) must select at least single health insurance coverage and \$10,000 life insurance coverage.
 In 2003 the City's contribution to the \$10,000 mandatory life insurance will be a stand-alone contribution separate from the health insurance contribution.

-- (1) Employees who elect to waive the City contribution for health insurance may waive participation in the health insurance plan and shall not be eligible for life insurance benefits nor shall they be eligible to participate in any optional insurance coverages or flexible spending accounts. - (2) However, an employee whose spouse is also employed by the City of Saint Paul, and is eligible to participate in the City's health insurance plan, will not be required to select mandatory health insurance coverage as long as one of the spouses is participating in the City's insurance plan with family coverage.
+- (1) Employees who elect to waive the City contribution for health insurance may waive participation in the health insurance plan and shall be eligible for life insurance benefits and shall be eligible to participate in any optional insurance coverages or flexible spending accounts. - (2) However, an employee whose spouse is also employed by the City of Saint Paul, and is eligible to participate in the City's health insurance plan, will not be required to select mandatory health insurance coverage as long as one of the spouses is participating in the City's insurance plan with family coverage.
 The mandatory life insurance continues to apply.
 In this event, \$225.00 per month shall be eligible for payment as unused benefit dollars.